 - 3 tablespoons cider vinegar (or white vinegar)

 1/4 teaspoon salt

 3 tablespoons fresh dill, chopped, optional

-Rinse and dry the cucumber(s).
+Rinse and dry the cucumber.
 With unwaxed, seedless cucumbers, you can leave part or all of the skin on in strips, which looks attractive when you cut it and actually helps hold the slices together.
-All other varieties should be peeled and seeded first.
+Other varieties should be peeled and seeded first.

 Using a mandoline, a food processor with the thin slicer attachment, or the slicer opening on a cheese grater, thinly slice the cucumber(s).
 They should be almost see-through.
 Set aside.

-Make the dressing by placing the vinegar, sugar, salt, and pepper in a serving bowl and whisking it until the sugar completely dissolves.
+Make the dressing by placing the vinegar, sugar, salt, and pepper in a serving bowl and whisk until the sugar completely dissolves.